 - Define fields for a specific use without modifying the underlying schema

-Logstash can boost data resiliency for important data that you don’t want to lose.
-Logstash offers an on-disk persistent queue (PQ) that can absorb bursts of events without an external buffering mechanism.
+Logstash boosts data resiliency for important data that you don’t want to lose.
+Logstash offers an on-disk persistent queue (PQ) that absorbs bursts of events without an external buffering mechanism.
 It attempts to deliver messages stored in the PQ until delivery succeeds at least once.

 The Logstash dead letter queue (DLQ) provides on-disk storage for events that Logstash can’t process, giving you a chance to evaluate them.
 You can use the dead_letter_queue input plugin to easily reprocess DLQ events.